-Long-Range Master Water Plan
+Long-Range Water Master Plan

-80% of the water used in The Village is for irrigation purposes
+80% of the water used in The Village is for irrigation

 The Village consumes, per resident, 240 gallons of water each day.